Skip to content

 LeftRight

-Trump posted on Truth Social on Thursday that the United States is "getting very close to meeting our objectives as we consider winding down our great Military efforts in the Middle East."
+Trump posted on Truth Social that the US is 'getting very close to meeting our objectives as we consider winding down our great Military efforts in the Middle East.'
 He listed four aims: degrading Iran's missile capacity, eliminating its navy and air force, preventing nuclear weapons, and protecting allies.
-He rejected a Ceasefire in terms that left no diplomatic room: "You don't do a Ceasefire when you're literally obliterating the other side."
+He rejected a ceasefire outright: 'You don't do a ceasefire when you're literally obliterating the other side.'

 Sources:Axios·Reuters